zisra/defly-client/server/docs/capturing_territory.md

 * Zones are drawn beneath other game layers
 * Color is determined by `Pl(ownerId)` or `Ll(ownerId)` depending on mode
 * Simplified zones have lower visual fidelity but are more bandwidth-efficient

----

-Let me know if you also need the binary format of each packet in spec table form, or a server-side reference implementation for zone packet construction.